LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D2-LoadTesting.md

  Download JMeter from the [official Apache JMeter web site](https://jmeter.apache.org/).
 You can either download a "tarball" (.tgz) file or a Zip (.zip) file.
 Download whichever one you know how to unarchive (unzip).

 JMeter doesn't have an installation or setup program.
 You just run it from wherever you put the unarchived apache-jmeter-5.4.3 folder.
-The program will run from almost anywhere you put the folder,but some features won't work if you put it in You can put C:\Program Files&mdash;particularly, you won't be able to record test scripts because JMeter won't have permission to write a file in the Program Files folder.
+The program will run from almost anywhere you put the folder, but some features won't work if you put it in C:\Program Files&mdash;particularly, you won't be able to record test scripts because JMeter won't have permission to write a file in the Program Files folder.

 You run JMeter by double-clicking on ApacheJMeter.bat, which is in the bin folder.
 If you want to create a shortcut to the .bat file to more easily start JMeter, you can do that and place it on your desktop.